 How do my benefits get paid?

 Currently, up to 25% (a quarter) of your Cash Balance benefits can be taken as a tax-free cash sum.
-The balance can be paid to you as taxable cash or can be transferred to an annuity (in your name) or transferred to a drawdown arrangement.
+The balance can be paid to you as taxable cash.
+Alternatively, your whole Cash Balance fund can be transferred to an annuity (in your name) or transferred to a drawdown arrangement.
 Those funds would then be used to pay you a regular income.

 If you don’t know which section you’re in, contact the Helpline (contact details are at the bottom of the page); or If you recieve an Annual Benefit Illustration the section is noted on the front page.